ordovicia/citations/README.md

 ## Note

 **Do not abuse**.
-If you send request too frequently, Google Scholar blocks your access temporarily.
+If you send requests too frequently, Google Scholar will block your access temporarily.
 Currently, this program outputs nothing when blocked.

 ## Similar Projects